 Health care delivery and health insurance systems continually change.
 They need to adapt to changing population demographics, scientific advances, and evolving social, economic, and political contexts.
 Sound evidence is needed to inform policy and program changes by leaders of regulatory, delivery system, and payer organizations, and other stakeholders in health systems.
 Unfortunately, such evidence is often lacking, due in part to a substantial shortage of individuals capable of generating it.

 Fellows develop and lead projects situated in and taking advantage of funded research of HPI faculty who provide intense one-on-one mentorship.
-HPI faculty research areas include: population-level system and policy research focused on cancers, diabetes, mental illness, and cardiovascular diseases; pharmaceutical policy research including research on opioid use, highly-priced specialty medicines, and medicines in low and middle income country health systems; health care delivery science focused on interventions to improve value; health insurance policy research focused on impacts of high-deductible health plans, health savings accounts, innovative provider payment models, and health reform strategies such as health insurance exchanges; health insurance policy research focused on children and families, especially those with chronic conditions; and policy research methods advances in decision analysis, longitudinal quasi-experimental designs, and in the efficient and rigorous use of claims and other routinely collected data for policy research.
+HPI faculty research areas include: population-level system and policy research focused on cancers, diabetes, mental illness, and cardiovascular diseases; pharmaceutical policy research including research on opioid use, highly-priced specialty medicines, and medicines in low and middle-income country health systems; health care delivery science focused on interventions to improve value; health insurance policy research focused on impacts of high-deductible health plans, value-based insurance designs, innovative provider payment models, and health reform strategies such as health insurance exchanges; health insurance policy research focused on children and families, especially those with chronic conditions; and policy research methods advances in decision analysis, longitudinal quasi-experimental designs, and in the efficient and rigorous use of claims and other routinely collected data for policy research.

-Since 2001, the fellowship has trained 42 fellows and five visiting scholars from Australia, Austria, Brazil, Canada, China, Cyprus, France, Germany, Korea, Mexico, Norway, Philippines, Taiwan, Thailand, the United States and the United Kingdom.
-Fellows have researched wide-ranging topics including care seeking behavior in urban slums in Bangkok, impacts of universal health coverage in Thailand, effects of pay-for-performance policy in the UK, and effects on access to care and health outcomes of various policies and programs (prior authorization, high deductible health insurance, prescription drug monitoring programs) in the US.
+Since 2001, the fellowship has trained 60 fellows and five visiting scholars from Australia, Austria, Belgium, Brazil, Canada, China, Cyprus, France, Germany, Korea, Mexico, Norway, Philippines, Sweden, Switzerland, Taiwan, Thailand, the United States, and the United Kingdom.
+Fellows have researched wide-ranging topics including care-seeking behavior in urban slums in Bangkok, impacts of universal health coverage in Thailand, effects of pay-for-performance policy in the UK, and effects on access to care and health outcomes of various policies and programs (prior authorization, high deductible health insurance, prescription drug monitoring programs) in the US.

 Upon completion of the fellowship, fellows early in their careers have secured faculty positions at major universities.
 Mid-career professionals have used the fellowship experience to advance in their previous positions.

 Drs.
 Anita Wagner and Laura Garabedian co-direct the Fellowship.
-Please direct inquiries about the Fellowship in Health Policy and Insurance Research to Fellowship Administrator Ms. Joyce Cheatham, (firstname.lastname@example.org).
+Please direct inquiries about the Fellowship in Health Policy and Insurance Research to the Fellowship Administrator Samantha Fournier, (email@example.com).